awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-format.md

 + Amazon S3
 + COPY from Amazon EMR
 + COPY from SSH
-JSON is not supported for COPY from DynamoDB\.
+JSON isn't supported for COPY from DynamoDB\.
 Valid values for *json\_option* are as follows :
 + 'auto'
 + 's3://*jsonpaths\_file*'
 The default is `'auto'`\.
 'auto'  <a name="copy-json-auto"></a>
 COPY maps the data elements in the JSON source data to the columns in the target table by matching *object keys*, or names, in the source name/value pairs to the names of columns in the target table\.
 The matching is case\-sensitive\.
 Column names in Amazon Redshift tables are always lowercase, so when you use the ‘auto’ option, matching JSON field names must also be lowercase\.
-If the JSON field name keys are not all lowercase, you can use a [JSONPaths file](#copy-json-jsonpaths) to explicitly map column names to JSON field name keys\.
+If the JSON field name keys aren't all lowercase, you can use a [JSONPaths file](#copy-json-jsonpaths) to explicitly map column names to JSON field name keys\.
 By default, COPY attempts to match all columns in the target table to JSON field name keys\.
 To load a subset of the columns, you can optionally specify a column list\.
 If a column in the target table is omitted from the column list, then COPY loads the target column's [DEFAULT](r_CREATE_TABLE_NEW.md#create-table-default) expression\.
-If the target column does not have a default, then COPY attempts to load NULL\.
+If the target column doesn't have a default, then COPY attempts to load NULL\.
-If a column is included in the column list and COPY does not find a matching field in the JSON data, then COPY attempts to load NULL to the column\.
+If a column is included in the column list and COPY doesn't find a matching field in the JSON data, then COPY attempts to load NULL to the column\.
 If COPY attempts to assign NULL to a column that is defined as NOT NULL, the COPY command fails\.
 's3://*jsonpaths\_file*'  <a name="copy-json-pathfile"></a>
 COPY uses the named JSONPaths file to map the data elements in the JSON source data to the columns in the target table\.
 The *`s3://jsonpaths_file`* argument must be an Amazon S3 object key that explicitly references a single file, such as `'s3://mybucket/jsonpaths.txt`'; it can't be a key prefix\.
 For more information about using a JSONPaths file, see [JSONPaths file](#copy-json-jsonpaths)\.